oterminA/oterminA/README.md

 • Freshmen student at Universidad Del Comahue - I'm studyding an Associate Degree in Web Development

-• Working on my portfolio..

-• Currently learning the basics on frontend  (in a self taught way)

 • Profile on the works!